maxgmr/rust-maintenance-docs/backporting-rustc.md

 You can now [re-generate the orig tarball](<backporting-rustc#4.
 Generating the Orig Tarball>), which should now include the upstream LLVM source in `src/llvm-project`.
 Don't forget to also delete any existing `.debian.tar.xz` and `.dsc` files.

-Grab all the new LLVM stuff and overlay it on your working directory:
+After regenerating the orig tarball, grab all the new LLVM stuff and overlay it on your working directory:

 ```shell
 cd ..